 Lona, I have arranged this pull aside for on the arrival in the Hold Room across the hall from the ballroom, immediately prior to the Secretary’s entrance and remarks.

-From: Christopher [Redacted]
+From: Christopher [Redacted](Newsmax publishes a regular Judicial Watch column.)

 To: Doug Band [Redacted]